berlinplan/berlinplan.github.io/readme.md

 > Promote equality by involving marginalized groups such as children and disadvantaged nations in the voting process.

-#### Can solutions proposed by psychopaths address the inequality caused by the psychopathic system?
+#### Would psychopathic Solutions solve the inequality caused by the psychopathic system?

-> or: how recruiting talented individuals from abroad and repatriate underperforming ones, will solve the international inequality?

 In his proposal, Boris Palmer suggested that asylum seekers must work, social benefits should be removed, and those who fail to follow the rules should be deported.(196)